TajMo Album of Blues Collaboration Taj Mahal and Keb Mo

 Now back to the rest of the album full of Delta Blues as Taj & Mo collaborate as they have in the past on stage and how the album over two years in the making has shaped up.
 Opening with Don’t Leave Me Here, a strong track replete with horns and the flow if the Mississippi inspiring the music when stuck in Chicago.
 The opening is easy on the ear with a promise that never really flies.
 The percussive happy pop on one of the originals on the album means that it is full of hope grounded in fluffy lyrics there will be no need for blues… be love peace etc. All Around The World.
 The clarion call of the horns add a much-needed sharpness of tone on a number that leads nowhere.
 Then one of the stand out tracks on the album Om Sweet Om; the beat swells and rolls through the track augmented with Lizz Wright’s vocals that soothe the soul.
 It is the guitar work from Joe Walsh and the keys that liven up Shake Me in Your Arms combined with the two vocal tones of Taj & Mo playing of each other with harmonization that is full of emotion, a track in which that lacks that missing zing absent form so much of an album.
 The inclusion of Diving Duck Blues is no surprises as Taj Mahal revisits the Sleepy Joe Estes number he will be forever associated with after the release of his second album.

 Soul, the penultimate track is a favourite.
 The African warmth in the rhythm adds some spice to the blues and a raw energy.
 Yes, the lyrics are a geography lesson as we move from city to town across the globe.
 The vibe is bright uplifting and there are layers of soul power.
-This feels like a beginning of a collaboration with some voodoo magic.
+This feels like the beginning of a collaboration with some voodoo magic.
 The drumming inspired deep with the heat of Africa infused with the Blues of the Delta the music connects.
 Where was this bright freedom expression in the rest of the album?

 They said they wanted to put a real good record together; it is real good but just a little bit flat at times lacking that spark that will ignite a Delta blues inspired album into something that is stupendous.